 Marc is a trusted adviser for several ASX listed companies, private companies and not-for-profit clients.
 As well as advising these clients on transactions, Marc and his team take the time to get to know the client’s business so they can assist with practical and timely legal advice on day to day matters with a strong understanding of the client’s business objectives and imperatives.
 This involves a wide range of legal work including contract interpretation, assisting with the negotiation of key supplier and customer contracts, local and international distribution agreements, privacy, services agreements, government funding agreements and regulatory compliance.

-Marc has been recognised by his peers as one of the Best Lawyers in Australia 2020 for Retirement Villages and Senior Living Law.
-Marc has been recognised by Doyle’s Guide as a “Leading” lawyer in the area of Health & Aged Care in New South Wales (2017 – 2019), and Australia-wide (2017 & 2019).
+Marc has been recognised by his peers as one of the Best Lawyers in Australia (2020 – 2022) in the area of Retirement Villages and Senior Living Law.
+Marc has been recognised by Doyle’s Guide as a leading (2017 – 2019) and recommended lawyer (2020 – 2021) in New South Wales and a leading (2017 – 2018) and recommended lawyer (2019) in Australia in the area of Health & Aged Care.
 Marc was a finalist in the Lawyers Weekly Partner of the Year Awards 2019.

 Marc Wyld’s recent experience includes:

-- Advising Complete Office Supplies, the second largest B2B office supplier in Australia, on its acquisition of the Australian division of French-headquartered global office supplies company, Lyreco, which had annual revenue of $70 million prior to the acquisition.
+- Acting for Complete Office Supplies, the second largest B2B office supplier in Australia, on multiple acquisitions including its acquisition of the Australian division of French-headquartered global office supplies company, Lyreco, which had annual revenue of $70 million prior to the acquisition.